kadiryazici/ecs/readme.md

       .add(RigidBody.new()),
 );

-movementSystem(world);
+movementSystem(world, Game.getDeltaTime());
 ```

 ## Special Component `EntityId`

-If you want to query entities that matches the query you can use this component.
+If you also want to receive `Entity ID` from query you can use this special component.

 For example if you want to remove enemies that player shot you need to remove entity from the world.